 Using a holistic approach, Willing to WaitTM topics cover the physical, emotional, relational, economic, and legal implications of a sexual relationship.
 This curriculum teaches that being willing to wait to have sex until marriage is a positive and realistic lifestyle option.
 All lessons are fact based, thoroughly researched, and medically accurate.

-All Willing to Wait lessons comply with the State of Michigan’s legal requirements for human sexuality curriculum and are aligned to the Michigan Department of Education’s Grade Level Content Expectations for grades 9 through 12.
+All Willing to Wait lessons comply with the State of Michigan’s legal requirements for human sexuality curriculum and are aligned to the Michigan Department of Education’s Credit Guidelines for Health Education for grades 9 through 12.

-- Compare the reasons for choosing to have sex and choosing to wait.
+- Compare the reasons for choosing to have sex versus choosing to wait.

 - Describe basic reproductive facts and terminology (including anatomy) related to fertilization and the early stages of pregnancy.

-- Support claim that teenage pregnancy adversely affects educational goals, finances, employment, social life, and relationships.
+- Support claim that teenage pregnancy adversely affects social life, relationships, finances, employment, educational goals.